 Whether you invest in CRM, marketing automation, or both — the communications layer matters.

 Every customer touchpoint generates data.
 Every SMS delivered, every call completed, every USSD session finished — it all feeds your understanding of what customers want and how they behave.
+The same principle applies to messaging channels: businesses that systematically capture WhatsApp, SMS, and voice interactions turn everyday chats into structured intelligence.

 In mobile-first markets across Africa, SMS remains one of the highest-ROI marketing automation channels.
 It reaches customers where email often cannot.
 Arkesel’s SMS Platform delivers 99.9% reliability with real-time delivery tracking — the kind of data that feeds both your marketing automation scoring and CRM contact records.